mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_Typora.md

 7. **User object (public)**

-The entity contains information about a user that is publically available.
-It has the user's display name, a followers object with information about their follows, the user's pofile image the user's id and their Spotify URI.
+The entity contains information about a user that is publicly available.
+It has the user's display name, a followers object with information about their follows, the user's profile image the user's id and their Spotify URI.
 This user object allows other users to see which artists their friends have been listening to as well as their public playlists.

 8. **User object (private)**